mattsears/nyan-cat-formatter/README.md

 $ rspec spec -f Play
 ```

+Then run `rspec spec` and enjoy the beautiful site of Nyan Cat racing across your terminal accompanied by the Nyan Cat song!

-This currently only works on Mac OSx.
+**This currently only works on Mac OSx.**

 Contributing
 ----------